 - ISIL helps Israel conceal historical origin - March 25, 2015

 - Palestine is NOT the Jews’ Promised Land (new book) - March 11, 2015

 - ISIS and Islam: The Ugly Truth (Updated) - September 27, 2014

-Posted by Dr. Ashraf Ezzat on 6:57 am, With 0 Reads, Filed under Israel, Palestine, World News.
+Posted by Dr. Ashraf Ezzat on September 17, 2010, With 0 Reads, Filed under Israel, Palestine, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.